Eucalyptus Oil: The Benefits & Uses Of This Distinct Scent

-Here, learn everything you need to know about this popular essential oil, its potential health benefits and side effects, and how to use it properly.
+If you've ever taken a whiff of eucalyptus essential oil, you know the stuff is strong!
+As it turns out, that intense aroma signals some pretty potent antimicrobial and anti-inflammatory properties.
+Here's everything you need to know about this popular essential oil, its potential health benefits and side effects, and how to use it properly.

 What is eucalyptus oil?

 Eucalyptus oil is produced in the glands of many species of eucalyptus trees (there are more than 400 in total), which are native to Australia, Tasmania, and other nearby islands.
 Eucalyptus globulus, which is more commonly known as "Blue Gum," is the main source of eucalyptus oil used around the world today.

 Eucalyptus oil's history of medicinal use dates back to the days of Indigenous Australians, who used both the leaves and the roots of the plant as medicines.
 When English colonists began to arrive in Australia in the late 1700s, they quickly adopted eucalyptus oil as a medicinal treatment themselves.
 In fact, when Surgeon-General John White arrived in 1788, he took an interest in eucalyptus almost immediately, according to entries in his diary.
 By 1790, he had distilled a quart of eucalyptus oil and sent it back to England for testing, where it eventually came to be used as a disinfectant to clean wounds and aid in healing after surgery.